srijan-paul/srijan-paul.github.io/src/content/blog/web3.md

 ### NFT marketplaces are centralised and controlled.

 The willingness to be free from institutional regulation and government censorship is at the nexus of "web3".
-The idea of a government powerless to stop a citizen from owning any obscene art piece appeals to many.
+The idea of a government powerless to stop a citizen from owning any digital asset appeals to many.
-However under this veil of liberation and freedom lies a truth that no crypto-bro will tell you - "The very marketplace you view and trade your assets on are centralised and controlled".
+However under this veil of liberation and freedom lies a truth that no crypto-bro will tell you - The very marketplace you view and trade your assets on are centralised and controlled.

 NFT assets **can** be removed from [objkt](https://objkt.com/) and [opensea](https://opensea.io/), you **can** be banned from [coinbase](https://www.coinbase.com).
 [Opensea even admits it](https://support.opensea.io/hc/en-us/articles/1500010625362-Why-are-my-items-and-collections-delisted-) themselves!